GoogleCloudPlatform/community/tutorials/network-throughput.md

 many smaller files, or break a large file into small chunks and download them at the same time, each thread is responsible for each file or chunk.

-Because the maximum egress data rate is a *limit*, it is possible to achieve values close to this limit using multi-thread mode.
-However, even under ideal conditions the data rate will not go over this maximum egress limit.
+it is possible to achieve values close to the maximum egress data rate using multi-thread mode.
+However, because the maximum egress data rate is a *limit*, the data rate will not go over the maximum egress data rate, even under ideal conditions.

 Single connection mode is best for testing over a VPN (non HA) or simulating the download of a single file.
 Expect it to have lower transfer speeds than multi-thread mode.